catness/100-days-of-code/log.md

 * Optimized the inventory to preload all the items in the scene, instead of creating on the fly.

 * Added transparency and frame to the inventory overlay.

+### Day 63: 2019-07-02

+* Started with the YAML parser to create the game definition file in a convenient format.